-Creamy Bacon Carbonara is a classic Italian creamy pasta, bacon, mushrooms and onions cooked together and tossed in a cheesy, rich egg yolk mixture for an easy 30 minute meal!
+Creamy Bacon Carbonara is a classic Italian creamy pasta.
+Bacon, mushrooms, and onions are cooked together and tossed in a cheesy, rich egg yolk sauce for an easy 30-minute meal!
 A quick and easy dinner that is made in minutes!

 Creamy Bacon Carbonara